myideaisgood/LCIC_duplex/README.md

 ├── python_weights_training : python code for training MLP weights
-    ├──> ckpt    : trained models will be saved here ├──> board   : tensorboard logs will be saved here └──> dataset : train/test data should be saved here └── c_compression : c++ code for compressing images with MLP weights obtained from python code └──> x64/Release    : weights & images should be saved here
+    ├──> ckpt    : trained models will be saved here ├──> board   : tensorboard logs will be saved here └──> dataset/train : train data should be saved here (no test data required for MLP training) └── c_compression : c++ code for compressing images with MLP weights obtained from python code └──> x64/Release    : weights & images should be saved here